Relativistic perfect fluids near Kasner singularities: Euler equations on Kasner backgrounds

-where the implicit constants depend on the choice of asymptotic data $v_*$.
+where the implicit constant depends monotonically on $T_0$ and on the choice of asymptotic data $v_*$ and therefore on $V_S(T_0)$, but not on $V_0$.
 This estimate will allow us to meet all smallness requirement for $u_0$, which we will encounter in the proof of \Theoremref{thm:fluidresult2}, by imposing appropriate smallness conditions on $T_0$ together with corresponding bounds on $V_0$.

 To complete the first step of the proof, we now establish the existence of solutions to the Cauchy problem for the system \eqref{eq:Eulereqssymmhyp2NCP} where the initial data at time $t=T_0$ is specified according to \eqref{eq:EulerPertuData} and must be chosen suitably small.
 The precise statement for the existence result is given in the following proposition.
 The proposition also yields a first preliminary estimate of the behaviour of the solutions at $t=0$.
 This preliminary estimate, which is not yet sharp, will be improved successively in Step~2 of the proof.
 We express all the results in terms of the quantity $U_C$ instead of $u$; cf.\ \eqref{eq:defvtimes}.